-University is also a place to have a full experience, so while academics must take priority, please take advantage of the wide range of clubs, sporting and other social activities that are on offer.
-While the effects of the Pandemic are waning, it is still with us, and so it is important to follow the health and safety protocols, particularly when indoors.
-Welcome once again to the MSBM, and I look forward to meeting as many of you as I can in person.
+There are many opportunities available to you as a student of this university, please utilise them and in particular apply for scholarships and bursaries.
+Very significantly, in order to have a balanced student life, please take advantage of the wide range of clubs, sporting and other social activities that are on offer.
+Welcome once again to the MSBM, I wish you a successful and fulfilling experience and look forward to meeting as many of you as I can in person.

-Best of luck!
+Best wishes!